 - Supports the maintenance and enhancement of a countywide system of open space, parks, and recreation assets.

-- Provides guidance and support for mining operations and the preservation of agricultural lands.
+- Provides guidance and support for mining operations and the preservation of viable agricultural and grazing lands.

 - Provides guidance on the location and distribution of new development to protect natural resources.

-- Effective management of natural resources will ensure their environmental and economical sustainability and resiliency.
+- Effective preservation, management, and enhancement of natural resources will ensure their environmental and economical sustainability and resiliency.